-With over one billion people living with some form of disability, designing accessible websites is not optional any more.
-Moreover, having an inaccessible website could be grounds for a lawsuit so it’s best to adapt and make accessible design a part of your regular workflow.
+With over one billion people living with some form of disability, designing accessible websites is not optional anymore.
+Moreover, having an inaccessible website could be grounds for a lawsuit, so it’s best to adapt and make accessible design a part of your regular workflow.

 Let’s start this off with a list of Web Accessibility Guidelines.
-After all, if you want to make sure your websites are accessible, then knowing what makes a website accessible is a must.
+After all, if you want to make sure your websites are accessible, knowing what makes a website accessible is a must.

-This reference list is a collection of different checks and tests that you can use to test a website for accessibility without relying on third-party tools.
+This reference list is a collection of checks and tests that you can use to test a website for accessibility without relying on third-party tools.
 It also includes a list of tools to help you test website accessibility.

 Contrast is a Mac-only app that lets you check your user interface to ensure it has enough contrast.
 The app sits in your menu bar and is easy to use in any design application.